souravendra/golang-redis-poc/README.md

-# Using a Redis cache with Golang backend
+#  Using Redis Cache for Golang REST API